 Money Laundering Reporting

-Suspicious activity involving sports betting, abandoned jackpot, and bill stuffing were often cited in SAR forms for those who checked the “other” box.
+Suspicious activity involving sports betting, abandoned jackpots, and bill stuffing were often cited in SAR forms for those who checked the “other” box.
+For more information, view our blog overviewing suspicious activity reports for casinos.

 Warnings from FinCEN

-At a recent conference, FinCEN Director Kenneth Blanco warned casinos that cuts to compliance budget in order to reduce costs and retain gamblers is seen by the agency as a national security issue and the agency would not take the issue lightly.
+At a recent conference, FinCEN Director Kenneth Blanco warned casinos that cuts to the compliance budget in order to reduce costs and retain gamblers are seen by the agency as a national security issue and the agency would not take the issue lightly.

 “So it concerns me when I hear about some compliance budgets being cut by casinos looking to trim costs and retain gamblers.
 To be clear—we take the culture of compliance seriously.
 This is a national security issue: not something to be taken lightly—and we will not take it lightly.”